ed-curran/TrustBox/README.md

 > TrustSight is a trust overlay for your browser, find out more [here](https://github.com/ed-curran/TrustSight).

-But also, a trust framework started to come together, actually, two of them.
-The trust frameworks only really exist in this demo.
+But also, a trust framework started to come together too.
+And so did tooling to construct trust frameworks.

-But the tooling to construct trust frameworks started to come together too.

 ## The Implementation